 - Knead the purple sweet potato paste into one dough and the kabocha pumpkin paste into another.

 - Spray some oil in three bowls and put each dough in the centre.

 - Cover each bowl with cling wrap and leave them somewhere warm (or leave them in an oven for 1 hour at 30 c).

-- Once the dough has been left for an hour take each out of the bowl and place onto a floured bench or chopping bread.
+- Once the dough has been left for an hour (or doubled in size) take each out of the bowl and place onto a floured bench or chopping bread.
 Preheat the oven to 180 c.

 - Cover the baking tin with cling wrap and leave it in warm place till the size of the dough doubles.

 - Bake it for about 20 minutes.
-Occasionally check the bread to see if it has become browned (you need to cover with aluminium foil to prevent further browning or burn).
+Occasionally check the bread to see if it has become browned (you need to cover with aluminium foil to prevent further browning or burning).

 - Take the bread out of the oven once it has cooked, allow it to cool down a little, then have fun decorating it with a deco-pen filled with melted chocolate.